Rage and the Politics of Power

 Read this verse from the Tao Te Ching and consider the verse, not as an external teaching but an internal one.
 What does it mean?
 What relationship is it suggesting between the ego (function) and the soul?
 What if you had this inner relationship with your own shadow?
 How would you then show up in the world with others and in external relationships?
 Can you think of an actual example in your life?

-What happens internally when you judge, try to control, force inner change?
+What happens internally when you judge, try to control, or force inner change?
 What happens if you condemn your feelings and needs?
-What if you judge your judgements?
+What if you judge your judgments?

 Tao Te Ching Logia 30